Waldhausen Additivity: Classical and Quasicategorical: Additivity for of a Waldhausen Quasicategory

-\begin{definition}[Waldhausen quasicategory] A {\it Waldhausen quasicategory} consists of a quasicategory $\calc$ together with a distinguished zero object $\ast$ and a subquasicategory $co \calc$, the 1-simplices of which are called {\it cofibrations} and denoted $\rightarrowtail$, such that \begin{enumerate} \item The subquasicategory $co \calc$ is 1-full in $\calc$ and contains all equivalences in $\calc$, \item For each object $A$ of $\calc$, every morphism $\ast \to A$ is a cofibration, \item The pushout of a cofibration along any morphism exists, and every pushout of a cofibration along any morphism is a cofibration. \end{enumerate} \end{definition}
+\begin{definition}[Waldhausen Quasicategory] A {\it Waldhausen quasicategory} consists of a quasicategory $\calc$ with zero objects and a sub quasicategory $co \calc$, the 1-simplices of which are called {\it cofibrations} and denoted $\rightarrowtail$, such that \begin{enumerate} \item The sub quasicategory $co \calc$ is 1-full in $\calc$ and contains all equivalences in $\calc$, \item For each object $A$ of $\calc$ and any zero object $\ast$ of $\calc$, every morphism $\ast \to A$ is a cofibration, \item The pushout of a cofibration along any morphism exists, and every pushout of a cofibration along any morphism is a cofibration. \end{enumerate} \end{definition}

-Several remarks about the definition of Waldhausen quasicategory are in order.
-The subquasicategory $co \calc$ contains $\calc_{\text{equiv}}$ by \ref{def:Waldhausen_quasicat:(i)} because $\calc_{\text{equiv}}$ is 1-full on the equivalences.
-The definition of Waldhausen quasicategory does not require an additional structure $w\calc$ because every quasicategory $\calc$ already has a subquasicategory of equivalences, namely $\calc_{\text{equiv}}$.
-Nor is a ``gluing lemma'' required (pushouts in a quasicategory are automatically invariant under equivalence).

-Barwick's notion of Waldhausen $\infty$-category in \cite[Definition~2.4]{Barwick} implies \ref{def:Waldhausen_quasicat:(i)}, \ref{def:Waldhausen_quasicat:(ii)}, \ref{def:Waldhausen_quasicat:(iii)} (though he does not distinguish a zero object).
-The main difference is that instead of a 1-full subquasicategory of cofibrations, he requires a ``subcategory'' \cite[Section~1.2.11]{LurieHigherToposTheory} of cofibrations, which implies 1-fullness.
-His requirement in (2.4.3) that the source functor be a cocartesian fibration is equivalent to \ref{def:Waldhausen_quasicat:(iii)} above by the dual to \cite[Lemma 6.1.1.1]{LurieHigherToposTheory}, as he remarks in 2.5.
-Equivalences are cofibrations by his notion of pair in Definition 1.11.